Author

 So, where do we start?
 Let’s break down the basics of pet grooming, from head to tail.

-Brushing: Keeping the Fur Fluff-tastic
+Brushing: Keeping the Fur Fabulous

 Regular brushing keeps your pet’s coat looking fabulous and reduces shedding (yes, fewer fur tumbleweeds floating around your house!).
 The type of brush you need depends on your pet’s coat type.